jennifernoelle/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

-The mean steps per interval on weekdays is 35.61 and the
-mean steps per interval on weekends is slightly greater at 42.37.
-Additionally, there is a more pronounced activity spike between the 800 and 900
-intervals of weekday days, corresponding to 8:00-9:00 AM, compared to weekend days,
+Activity is slightly higher on weekends: the mean steps per interval on weekdays is 35.61 and the mean steps per interval on weekends is greater at 42.37.
+Additionally, there is a more pronounced activity spike between the 800 and 900 intervals of weekday days, corresponding to 8:00-9:00 AM, compared to weekend days,
 likely due to morning work preparations on weekdays only.